Hosting and bandwidth provided by MacAce.net.

 One with a basic knowledge of photography would immediately dismiss the camera in the iPod touch 4th Gen as low quality, and this is quite apparent from the specs.
 With a small lens and no optical zoom, the camera in the iPhone 4 is clearly limited as well, but certainly better.

 For in-depth evaluations of the iPod touch 4th Gen camera quality in "real world" use, ArsTechnica, AnandTech and iLounge each provide useful details.
-As one would expect, the iPod touch 4th Gen is decidedly okay for taking photos in good lighting but fails rather miserably in low light.
+As one might expect, the iPod touch 4th Gen is decidedly okay for taking photos in good lighting but fails rather miserably in low light.
 Perhaps most interestingly, ArsTechnica noted that the front-facing VGA quality camera on the iPhone 4 seems to be of better quality as well, even though the "official" specs are the same.

 Side-By-Side Video Comparison